stelzinga/MF/MGT_99.Legend.md

 Management vs Governance
 Often the term Governance is used separately from, or in combination with, Management.
 Depending on the context used it means different things.
 The different interpretations can be expressed as function of one or more Management Functions, or specific deliverables within the Management Functions.
 Below follow two key cases, but other interpretations are possible:
 - Scholarly view:
-    - Governance = Planning + Organising,
+    - Governance = Planning + Organising
     - Management = Leading + Controlling
 - Risk view:
-    - Governance = Planning + Controlling,
+    - Governance = Planning + Controlling
     - Management = Organising + Leading

 Specifically, the latter view is often the view used in companies concerned about Risk.
-In such cases, Governance focuses on the following deliverables from the Management Functions, in brackets:
+In such cases, Governance focuses on the following deliverables (associated Management Function in brackets):
 - Intel (Planning), specifically w/r to the Environment, and particularly regulations that require updates to Bylaws
 - Bylaws (Planning)
-- SWOT (Planning), using the Intel to assess to what extent Risk including as a result from lack of compliance with Bylaws, is covered by Controls either embedded in Production Routines or Oversight Routines.
+- SWOT (Planning), using the Intel to assess future Opportunities to reduce Risk, and Threats that may increase Risk, given current strengths and weaknesses of the Venture.
 - Supervision (Controlling), specifically to assure all Risks are covered
 - Report (Controlling), specifically reporting to senior Management.

 The distinction between Governance and Management is not relevant for a Profile.
 The Profile deems Management is holistic, all-encompassing, as discussed above.
 It is, however, important to recognise that some Ventures make such distinction.

 Management vs Leadership
-From a definition perspective, Management consists of Planning, Organising and Controlling the Venture's Suppliers, Assets and Staff to accomplish the Goals whereas Leadership refers to an individual's ability to direct, inspire, influence, motivate, and enable Staff to contribute toward those Goals.
+From a definition perspective, Management is sometimes seen solely as consisting of Planning, Organising and Controlling the Venture's Suppliers, Assets and Staff to accomplish the Goals, whereas Leadership refers to an individual's ability to direct, inspire, influence, motivate, and enable Staff to contribute toward those Goals.
 In short, the main difference between the two is that leadership is about influencing Staff to follow, while Management focuses on maintaining systems and processes.
 As can be seen from the POLC, Leading or leadership is a key aspect of Management and as such, Management and Leading are fundamentally intertwined in the Profile.
-Note that one can be good in the POC of Management but not in the L, which makes a less effective Manager.
+Note that one can be good in the POC of Management but not in the L, which makes a less effective Leader.
 Reversely, a good Leader may not be an efficient Manager.

 Management Level
 As explained above, a Venture can be at various levels.
 A *Management Level* indicates at what level within the organisation Management is performed.
-Top Management is Management of the entire Venture often represented through a *Board of Directors* , particularly if it is a listed company or an incorporated company.
+Top Management is Management of the entire Venture often represented through a *Board of Directors* or *C-suite* roles (Chief Executive Officer, Chief Financial Officer, etc) particularly if it is a listed company or an incorporated company.
 Middle Management involves running Activities on department level, whereas Low-level Management or Line Management relates to teams.
 Obviously, many more Management Levels are possible.
 Ultimately, Top Management delegates (see [## Organising] ) a vast amount of Management Functions to Middle Management and they in turn delegate to Line Management.
 At each level Management still consists of the Four Management Functions, but the lower we get, the more the functions focus on Short Term and Operational aspects and less on Strategic aspects.
 Note also that for lower levels Management itself is not a full time job, instead it is part of the job, and the Manager may be involved in the Operations.
 This is referred to as a *hybrid Management/Operations* role or a *Hybrid Manager*.

-Management has 6 key deliverables (including the four Management Functions):
+Management has six key deliverables (including the aforementioned four Management Functions):
 - Management Cycle a.k.a.
 MC
 - Management Improvement a.k.a.
 MI
 - Planning